LassiAutioSolita/TestAutomationDemo/README.md

 # TestAutomationDemo
-Demo for Solita Dev Academy, 2023 fall
+Demo for Solita Dev Academy, 2024 spring (and 2023 fall, and 2023 spring)
-(Based on 2023 spring demo)

 Contents:
 - `/UnitTestDemo` is a simple unit test demo by Lassi Autio